-Shifting Paradigms launches a metabolic analysis for Almaty region, to identify and support circular economy concepts in an emerging, transition economy and encourage replication throughout Central-Asia.
+Shifting Paradigms launched a metabolic analysis for Almaty region, to identify and support circular economy concepts in an emerging, transition economy and encourage replication throughout Central Asia.

-Shifting Paradigms, with support from the Center for Sustainable Production and Consumption, Circle Economy and Fabrications will visualise the regions’ metabolism by mapping major resource flows and connecting them with the services which they provide to society.
-This will be the basis for an interactive process with private, governmental and academic stakeholder to identify levers for change.
+Shifting Paradigms, with support from the Center for Sustainable Production and Consumption, Circle Economy and Fabrications will visualise the regions’ major resource flows and assets in a metabolic analysis.
+These utility of these resources will be examined in connection with the services which they provide to society.
+This will be the basis for an interactive process with stakeholders from the government, private sector and civil society t jointly identify promising levers for change.

 Almaty as a regional frontrunner

 Kazakhstan is a major supplier of raw materials, and appears at the very beginning of many global supply chains.
 Almaty is the trading centre for most of the natural resources from Kazakhstan.
 Its location on a transport hub which connects China with Central Asia and Russia, will make it an important station on the Belt and Road initiative.
 It is also the largest city in Central Asia and an example for other cities in the region.

 Almaty is facing issues with air quality, waste management and, although the city is surrounded by agricultural land, a lot of food supplies are flown in from abroad.
 The municipality launched an open consultation process to continuously refine its development ambitions for 2020 (called ‘Almaty 2020’).
 This project will contribute to this dialogue, and aims to inspire the current reform of the national green growth strategy and environmental legislation.